 - People once ate garlic whole thinking it could ward off the Black Death.

 - National Garlic Day is April 19th—how will you celebrate?

 - If a person has Alliumphobia, they have a fear of garlic.
 Yep, it's real.

 - Garlic is believed to treat everything from cancer to the flu.
-It is believed to prevent heart disease, can lower blood cholesterol levels can decrease plaque build up in the arteries./li>
+It is believed to prevent heart disease, lower blood cholesterol levels, and decrease plaque build up in the arteries.

 - Builders of the Great Pyramid ate garlic for strength.